Deep roots Deep flavor

 Kate & Diyan, Founders of Vetus Distillery

 Kate moved to the States in 2006, right after graduating college in her hometown — the beautiful city of Varna, on the coast of Black sea.
 She graduated with a degree in Hotel and Restaurant Business Management and had several jobs in the field before pursuing a career in banking that continued for over a decade.
+As the face of the tasting room, she welcomes guests, leads tastings, and ensures every visitor feels at home.
+Many of our guests from Monroe and the Charlotte area meet Kate first and remember Vetus Distillery because of her warmth, knowledge, and attention to detail.

 Diyan, our co-founder, grew up in a village called Chintulovo, in the “Valley of Peaches”.
 He helped his dad in his small furniture shop.
 He also helped with the traditional harvesting, gathering, fermenting and distilling rakia.
 In the outskirts of every Bulgarian village, there is a dedicated spot with several handcrafted copper stills.
 There, the people from the village go to distill their own rakia using the fruits they harvested.
 It's a tradition.
 It's a way of life.
 The tradition has been passed down from generation to generation - picking the right fruit, fermenting the right way and distilling with the precise cuts of heads, hearts and tails.
 Each person added or changed something to their liking.
 Diyan, too, has made a small change here and there so the final product fits his taste perfectly.